 - 1 teaspoon baking soda

 - 1/2 teaspoon salt

 - 1 teaspoon ground cinnamon

 - 1/4 cup light brown sugar

 Preheat the oven to 325 degrees F. Adjust oven rack to the center position.

-In a large mixing bowl, beat together the eggs and sugar on medium speed until light and fluffy.
+In a large mixing bowl, beat together the eggs and sugar on medium high speed until light and fluffy, about 1-2 minutes.
 Stir in the oil, pumpkin and vanilla extract until combined.

 In a separate medium bowl, sift together the flour, baking powder, baking soda, salt, cinnamon, nutmeg and cloves.
 Add to the wet ingredients and mix on low speed until just blended.

 Line a baking sheet with parchment paper or silicone liner.
 Using a large cookie scoop (3 to 4 tablespoons), scoop 5 mounds onto the baking sheet, spaced about 2 1/2 inches.
 Bake for 8 minutes, rotate pan and bake an additional 8 minutes until a toothpick comes out clean.